PEZ/paste-replaced/README.md

 (vscode/window.showInformationMessage "Hello World!")
 ```

-And also a slighly more involved snippet:
+And also a slightly more involved snippet:

 ```clojure
 (p/let [choice (vscode/window.showInformationMessage "Be a Joyrider 🎸" "Yes" "Of course!")]